ufo-github/ponyfoo/posts/funct.md

-# Working with Native Arrays
+# Fun with Native Arrays

 In JavaScript, arrays can be created with the `Array` constructor, or using the `[]` convenience shortcut, which is also the preferred approach.
 Arrays inherit from the `Object` prototype and they haven't a special value for `typeof`, they return `'object'` too.
 Using `[] instanceof Array`, however, returns true.
 That being said, there are also _Array-like objects_ which complicate matters, [such as strings, or the `arguments` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope/arguments "The arguments object - MDN").
 The `arguments` object is not an instance of `Array`, but it still has a `length` property, and its values are indexed, so it can be looped like any Array.